grafana/pyroscope/docs/sources/operators-guide/deploy-grafana-fire/jsonnet/migrating-from-consul-to-memberlist.md

 }
 ```

-This step does not require restart of any Mimir component.
+This step does not require restart of any Fire component.
 After applying the change components will stop writing ring updates to Consul, and will only use memberlist.
 You can watch `cortex_multikv_mirror_enabled` metric to see if all components have picked up updated configuration.

 ## Step 5: Disable `multi` KV Store